Preoo/FullStackOpen2020/README.md

 3. part\_n
 	* part\_n\_app

+As such it more of a journey.
+Therefore first parts may contain WTFs.

 ## Notes, Problems and Workarounds!
 _Problem_: After initializing react-app with `npx create-react-app app`, running `npm start` seems to do nothing useful.
 _Workaround_: run build scripts direct with command `node /node_modules/react-scripts/scripts/start.js` in project root directory.
 Or create a .npmrc config file in project root with following content `ignore-scripts=false`